Chart Color Schemes

 The educational profile of Munno Para West exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 11.0%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.0%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 44.2% of residents aged 15+ holding them - advanced diplomas at 8.3% and certificates at 35.9%.
+The area's university qualification rate is 11.0%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 44.2% of residents aged 15+ holding them, including advanced diplomas (8.3%) and certificates (35.9%).
+Educational participation is high at 33.4%, with 14.6% in primary education, 7.2% in secondary education, and 4.0% pursuing tertiary education.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.4% of residents currently enrolled in formal education.
 This includes 14.6% in primary education, 7.2% in secondary education, and 4.0% pursuing tertiary education.

 Frequently Asked Questions - Education